Herzl Kashetsky: Career

-Born in 1950 in Saint John, New Brunswick, Kashetsky was inspired to draw and paint as a child, and encouraged by his artist older brother, Joseph (1941-1974).
+Born in 1950 in Saint John, New Brunswick, Kashetsky was inspired to draw and paint as a child, and encouraged by his artist older brother, Joseph (1941–1974).
 He received his B.F.A. from Concordia University, Montréal, Québec (1972), then had his first professional show, with Joseph, in 1972 at the University of New Brunswick Art Centre in Fredericton NB.
 In 1977, he undertook independent study in Rome and Florence.

 In the late 1970s, he painted still-life subjects with a subtle commentary, as in his painting Innocence (1977, Robert McLaughlin Gallery, Oshawa), reproduced in Joan Murray's book Confessions of a Curator (1996).
 In the 1980s, he was drawn to scenes of Saint John like a door in the city market or views of the city, but by 1989, he was exploring the theme of Creation, about the seven days of Creation.
 In 1991, the Art Gallery of Hamilton held a significant show of his still life watercolour paintings which recalled the 'vanitas' tradition, Herzl Kashetsky: Civilization and the Beast.
 Beginning in 1992, he created the series Beach Stones, shown at the Beaverbrook Art Gallery in 1992, which he is still working on to the present day.
 This series is considered to be some of his most meticulous work.

 After a trip in the early 1990s to Poland and visits to holocaust sites, he was inspired to create his elegiac 1996 series, A Prayer for the Dead which was shown in a circulating exhibition by the Beaverbrook Art Gallery in 1997, curated by Tom Smart, who described it in the catalogue as a visual prayer.
 A Prayer for the Dead, for which he used documentary photographs as a source, was not only Kashetsky's way of paying respect to the dead, but his way of commemorating the tragedy of the death of six million people in the concentration camps.
 Kashetsky once wrote in a sketchbook about his work:

 I want to draw or paint something that is worth looking at more than once.
 I want it to be connected to something meaningful.

 In 2011, the Beaverbrook Art Gallery held Glitter and Gloom: the sketchbooks of Herzl Kashetsky, curated by Terry Graff.
 In 2012, Herzl Kashetsky – A Thousand Words are Worth a Picture was shown at the Saint John Arts Centre in which a multitude of words composed ink drawings.
-In 2022, Gallery 78 in Fredericton NB held a show titled 50th Anniversary Exhibition – Joseph & Herzl Kashetsky to celebrate the two brothers first professional show at the University of New Brunswick Art Centre in 1972.
+In 2022, Gallery 78 in Fredericton, New Brunswick held a show titled 50th Anniversary Exhibition – Joseph & Herzl Kashetsky to celebrate the two brothers first professional show at the University of New Brunswick Art Centre in 1972.

 Kashetsky is represented in the following public collections, among others: The Royal Collection, Windsor Castle; the Beaverbrook Art Gallery, Fredericton; the University of New Brunswick Art Centre; the Robert McLaughlin Gallery, Oshawa, the New Brunswick Museum, Saint John; and the Confederation Centre Art Gallery, Charlottetown.